Skip to content

 • Respect for human rights in high-risk contexts

-In order to comply with the high standards we have set for our business and supply chain, we are constantly reviewing and assessing our processes.
+To comply with the high standards we have set for our business and supply chain, we are constantly reviewing and assessing our processes.
 We take a risk-based approach to identifying and eradicating modern slavery and human rights abuses.
 HEINEKEN UK has put in place a series of measures to mitigate risk associated with modern slavery and human rights infringements, the principal ones of which are set out below.

 A. Supplier Code

 We require all of our suppliers to abide by our Supplier Code which outlines the key behaviours we expect of our suppliers, including ensuring safe working practices, fairly remunerating employees, and complying with the standards set by the International Labour Organisation.
-Suppliers must confirm that they will agree to abide by our Supplier Code before they are permitted to enter into any tender process to work with HEINEKEN
+Suppliers must confirm that they will agree to abide by our Supplier Code before they are permitted to enter into any tender process to work with HEINEKEN.

 B. Risk Assessing Third Parties

 In 2021, HEINEKEN deployed a new third-party due diligence programme ‘SHINE’, which is used to assess all new suppliers for the HEINEKEN UK business.
 SHINE is designed to identify, assess and remediate risks and automatically performs instant due diligence on suppliers across over 50 risk categories that include sanctions, watchlists and enforcements, corruption, human rights violations, terrorism and trafficking.
-A report and risk rating are assigned to each supplier and these are then reviewed by our internal compliance teams to ensure that appropriate actions are taken.
+A report and risk rating are assigned to each supplier, and these are then reviewed by our internal compliance teams to ensure that appropriate actions are taken.
 The SHINE tool monitors suppliers on a real time basis to ensure that we only do business with suppliers who share our values and commitments to responsible business conduct.
 In the event of a supplier being deemed a risk, alerts are issued to our Procurement department, our Director of Legal Affairs and our Head of Assurance, Risk and Compliance to review and take appropriate action.
-As is consistent with the position at 2021 close, there were no outstanding Due Diligence Questionnaires for Suppliers as at the end of 2022.
+As is consistent with the position at 2022 close, there were no outstanding Due Diligence Questionnaires for Suppliers as at the end of 2023.

 C. Speak Up Policy